 KIMBERLY A. DIOSZEGI, MSFT, LMFT

 You can call me Kim.
-I am a therapist, artist, athlete, wife, sister, daughter, and friend.
+I am a therapist, artist, athlete, wife, step-mother, and friend.
 I have many times been on my own journey of healing and walking into a new story.
 I understand the painful hard work of laying aside everything we once believed to be true about ourselves, our families, and our partner -- with the hope of possibly creating a new life.

 I completed my undergraduate degree at Whitworth University and my master's degree in Marriage and Family Therapy at Fuller Theological Seminary.
-Prior to becoming a clinician I applied wilderness therapy techniques as a mountaineering and sea kayaking guide in BC, Canada, and worked with at-risk youth through YoungLife.
+Prior to becoming a clinician I applied wilderness therapy techniques as a mountaineering and sea kayaking guide in BC, Canada, and worked with at-risk youth for ten years.
 I have experience working in intensive outpatient programs for eating disorders, self-harm, OCD, and social anxiety, with a focus on complex trauma and PTSD.
 As a trauma-informed systemic therapist I explore the way family of origin, present relationships, and past hurt are intertwined to all the "diagnosable" troubles many of us seek therapy to resolve.